 Server-side Assignment

-- ✗ Additional network hop
+- ✗ Adds a network hop to the critical path

 Client-side Assignment

-- ✓ Faster for UI changes
+- ✓ Works well for fast UI changes

 Data Pipeline